A good outdoor TV antenna makes it easy to pick up free over-the-air TV broadcasts.

 This is a good Omni-Directional antenna; just don’t expect a very long distance range unless you have a good clear line of sight to the towers.

 The Lava OmniPro HD-8008 is a unique design made for urban environments where many towers may be around but in different locations.

 It comes with an inline booster to help improve any signal coming in.

 If you live in a city and have towers surrounding you in different spots this is a good one to get.
 The range is also decent.

 This type of antenna is built to receive a signal from far away but needs to be pointed at the frequency for best results.

 Turning the unit until the best reception is displayed on a TV will be necessary.

-A benefit of a directional antenna is once it is tuned to a signal it has very good range and can pick up from far away.
+A benefit of a directional antenna is once it is tuned to a signal, it has a very good range and can pick up from far away.